 - 6 consecutive months of mortgage payments on your current property

 - Proof that refinancing will result in an immediate, tangible economic benefit, such as lowering your mortgage rate or switching your home loan from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage

 If you don’t qualify for a VA IRRRL, you can always refinance your existing VA loan to a conventional loan.
 While VA loans have more flexible financial qualifying standards than conventional mortgages, conventional loans have fewer property restrictions, meaning you can finance a rental property with a conventional mortgage.

 Converting to a conventional loan will also restore your full VA entitlements so you can qualify for a new VA loan with no down payment.
 But be sure to factor in closing costs as you prepare to refinance to a conventional loan.

 While selling won’t allow you to keep your current home as a rental property, it could technically make it an investment property – especially if you’ve built equity in the home.

 Home equity is the difference between the fair market value of your home and the amount you’ve paid toward the principal and interest on your home loan.
 If you sell your home at market value or higher, you’ll collect this equity in the form of revenue.
 Any revenue left over after you’ve paid off your VA mortgage will be considered a return on your investment.

 While the occupancy requirements can make it difficult – if not impossible – for qualifying military service members to use a VA loan for the specific purpose of financing an investment property, you can still generate rental income on a home you’ve purchased with a VA-backed mortgage.

-Looking to purchase a second home, or to refinance your current mortgage, so you can become a real estate investor?
+Looking to purchase a second home so you can become a real estate investor?
 Begin a loan application today to get advice from a Home Loan Expert and see how much you qualify for.